-In very cold weather only open the choke partially after the engine begins to fire - move choke lever to about the center position.
-Allow engine to warm up for a brief period with the throttle in the start position.
-Then move choke lever completely away from "CHOKE" and disengage the starting throttle lock.
+In very cold weather only open the choke slightly after starting - move choke lever to center position.
+Allow engine to warm up for a brief period at half-throttle.
+Then move choke lever away from "Choke" and disengage the starting-throttle lock.

-A new engine or one which has been run until the fuel tank is dry will not start first time after fueling because the fuel pump only begins to deliver sufficient fuel to the carburetor after the engine has been turned over a few times on the starter.
+A new engine or one which has been run until the fuel tank is dry will not start first time after fueling because the carburetor's diaphragm pump only delivers sufficient fuel after the engine has been turned over several times.